selwynpolit/d9book/book/events.md

 }
 ```

-To subscribe to this new custom event, you can refer to `IncidentEvents::NEW_REPORT` in the `getSubscribedEvents` method as shown below.
+In the code below we refer to `IncidentEvents::NEW_REPORT` in the `getSubscribedEvents` method and specify that when this event is fired, the `notifyManagers` method should be called.

 ```php